NeuronBench/nb-docs/content/blog/lesson-plans-00-action-potential.md

 ### Requirements

- - Understanding of the Nearnst and GHK Equations.
+ - Understanding of the Nernst and GHK equations.
  - Classroom knowledge of the role of Na+, K+ and Leak channels in determining the dynamics of an action potential in an idealized neuron segment.
  - Access to a Gmail account (for logging in to the NeuronBench app).